-- formation of buffer zones along the water bodies which means leaving areas with natural communities along water bodies (ditches, rivers, rivulets, lakes, spring etc) and also managing these areas.
-Patches at the shore provide habitat for many plant, bird and Shores animal species. with natural communities serve as buffer zones for the non-point pollution originating from the fields and help decrease pollution of surface water bodies.
-Shores, if appropriately cared for, improve the diversity of landscape and biota: - preservation of single landscape elements (spring, ancient trees, boulders, stone fences, ponds, old riverbeds, hedges, single trees or groups of trees etc.) They all add to the value of landscape also for the holidaymakers and this is becoming even more valuable in the situation of continuous urbanisation; - preservation, maintenance and restoration of semi-natural communities (wooded meadows, flooded meadows, coastal and dry meadows, alvars, forest pastures etc); - preservation of natural communities within agricultural landscape (wetlands, forest patches etc.).
+- formation and management of buffer zones along the bodies of water which means leaving untouched areas with natural communities along the water's edge (ditches, rivers, rivulets, lakes, spring, etc).
+Patches at the shore provide habitat for many plant, bird and animal species.
+Shores with natural communities serve as buffer zones for the non-point pollution originating from the fields and help decrease pollution of surface water.
+Shores, if appropriately cared for, improve the diversity of the landscape and biota; - preservation of single landscape elements (spring, ancient trees, boulders, stone fences, ponds, old riverbeds, hedges, single trees or groups of trees, etc.) They all add to the value of landscape for the holidaymakers and in contrast to continuous urbanisation; - preservation, maintenance and restoration of semi-natural communities (wooded meadows, flooded meadows, coastal and dry meadows, alvars, forest pastures etc); - preservation of natural communities within agricultural landscapes (wetlands, forest patches etc.).
 For successful pollination of field crops it is necessary to have appropriate habitats for the pollinating insects.
 The inhabitants of natural and semi-natural enemies of agricultural pests.
-In case areas of cultivated fields alternate with natural and semi-natural communities, the need for chemical plant protection decreases; - leaving belts of natural plant cover between the fields and maintaining these belts.
-These so-called "green corridors" preserve the safe environment for animals, making it possible for them to move around cultural landscape safely; - avoiding fertilization and plant protection products at the edges of the fields to preserve the stability of the surrounding landscape; - carrying out agricultural works in time.
-It would be reasonable to avoid ploughing too early in spring, because it would cause soil compacting and has a negative impact on the soil community.
-Roadsides and the edges of fields as well as natural and semi-natural
+In areas where cultivated fields alternate with natural and semi-natural communities, the need for chemical plant protection decreases; - leaving and maintaining belts of natural plant cover between the fields.
+These so-called "green corridors" preserve a safe environment for animals, making it possible for them to move around a cultivated landscape safely; - avoiding fertilization and plant protection products at the edges of the fields to preserve the stability of the surrounding landscape; - carrying out agricultural tasks at the proper time.
+For example, ploughing too early in spring, compacts the soil and has a negative impact on the soil ecosystem.
+Roadsides and the edges of fields as well as natural and seminatural grasslands should be mown as late as possible.
+Mowing too early destroys the fauna habitats and affects breeding;